4 steps for how to get a cat in a carrier with less stress.

 Because cat transport is clearly a challenge for many cat owners, there are a plethora of carrier styles to choose from.
 There are soft and hard ones, and even ones made from cardboard.
 There are cat carrier backpacks and bags, ones with handles, shoulder straps, or wheels (or ones that combine all of the above).
 The list goes on!

-Fear Free vets generally recommend finding a carrier that's big enough for the cat to lie down or turn around, while still providing a snug and secure space.
-Also, top-loading cat carrier—even better if it has a second side-opening—can make removing a cat from the carrier, such as for the vet appointment, smoother.
+Vets generally recommend finding a carrier that's big enough for the cat to lie down or turn around, while still providing a snug and secure space.
+Also, top-loading cat carrier—even better if it has a second side-opening—can make removing a cat from the carrier, especially during cat wellness exams, smoother.

 Whatever style you decide to use, the cat carrier should be held and moved steadily and evenly.
 Holding it from a handle can make it swing too much!